oscimp/oscimpDigital/README.md

 A sample script (*settings.sh.sample*) is proposed as reference to provide a complete variable set.
 You must copy this file and adapt its content to your specific case, mainly filling the fields:
-- *BOARD_NAME*: with the name of your board (*redpitaya*, *zc706*, ...).
-This
-variable will be used to determine subdirectories of nfs root (see *app* README for more details on this subject)
+- *BOARD_NAME*: with the name of your board (*redpitaya*, *redpitaya16*, *plutosdr*, *de0nanosoc* as described in the comment at the beginning of the configuration file).
+This variable will be used to determine subdirectories of NFS root, to build designs and run Makefiles accordingly.
 - *BR_DIR*: with the absolute path of your *buildroot*. this information is mandatory to have access to the cross-compiler, linux tree and some other applications.
+See above the Software environnement section on how to install buildroot if needed.
 - *OSCIMP_DIGITAL_NFS* (optional): when you use *make install* for a Linux driver or an application, files are copied to a sub-directory of *$OSCIMP_DIGITAL_NFS/$BOARD_NAME*.
 By default *OSCIMP_DIGITAL_NFS=/nfs*.
 Change this variable if you want to install files in other location.

-Once this file has been filled, the command:
+Once this file has been filled and named *settings.sh*, the command:
 ```bash
 source /somewhere/settings.sh
 ```